-- The SENCO reports to the Governors every term to inform them about the progress of students with special educational needs or disabilities; this report does not refer to individual students and confidentiality is maintained at all times. - One of the Governors, Mary Donohue, is responsible for special educational needs and meets regularly with the SENCO.
-They also report to the Governors to keep them informed. - The Governors agree priorities for spending within the special educational needs budget with the overall aim that all students receive the support they need in order to make progress.
+- The SENCO reports to the Governors every term to inform them about the progress of students with special educational needs or disabilities; this report does not refer to individual students and confidentiality is maintained at all times. - The Governors agree priorities for spending within the special educational needs budget with the overall aim that all students receive the support they need in order to make progress.